How to Control Shape and Image Height in PowerPoint

+To change the shape size in PowerPoint, Right Click on the image and change shape size as shown in the image below.
 By using this method you just need to right click on the image or shape to change size and then you will see a small menu popup with fields for height and width.

 Here you can just enter the new values and the image or shape will be resized accordingly.

 The second method we will see here is by accessing the shape properties where it says Size and Position.
 Again, you need to right click the image or shape and then click on Size and Position.
 Here you can change the same options including height and width but also you will see advanced settings.
 For example, you can also change the rotation value or even scale the image by a percentage.
 In Business PowerPoint presentations it is important to keep a good proportion in shapes and images in order to make your slide looks proportional and well done.

 Another useful feature here in this screen is the Lock aspect ration and relative to original picture size.
 These options will let you choose if you want to keep the same proportion for the image and the original one.

 Additionally, you can choose to re-scale the image or shape for slide show, which will adjust your image or shape to a desired resolution, for example 640×480.

 If you need to know the original file size (even after making some shape operations or resize the original image) you can pay attention to the Original Size information.